rhodes351/alecrhodes/content/home/research.md

 Housing Wealth, Debt, and Health and Well-Being among Older Homeowners

-Supporting health and financial security in retirement is a critical social problem for the US and other similar nations experiencing population aging.
+Supporting health and financial security in retirement is a critical social problem for the US and other nations experiencing population aging.
 Many older Americans self-insure against the risks of older age in part by accumulating assets, the most significant for many being home equity.
-A series of projects with Cäzilia Loibl, Donald Haurin, Stephanie Moulton, and others investigate how housing wealth and mortgage debt influence the health and well-being of older adult homeowners in the US.
+A series of projects with Cäzilia Loibl, Donald Haurin, Stephanie Moulton, and colleagues investigate how housing wealth and mortgage debt influence the health and well-being of older adult homeowners.
 We find that access to credit in the form of mortgage borrowing is a key mechanism linking housing wealth to economic security and better health.
-A paper from this project was recently published in Applied Economics and Policy Perspectives.
+A paper from this project was recently published in [Applied Economics and Policy Perspectives] (https://onlinelibrary.wiley.com/doi/abs/10.1002/aepp.13219).